nfsi-canada/OBSW2025/TUTORIAL1/local_data.md

 client.get_stations(...)
 ```

-Installing and running `SeisComP` is not an easy task.
-Fortunately, `SeisComP` will be installed on one of the geophysics servers in room CO-501, such that anyone with properly formatted seismic data will be able to load it into `SeisComP` and use the FDSN web services for their data set.
+`SeisComP` is already installed on one of the geophysics servers in room CO-501, such that anyone with properly formatted seismic data will be able to load it into `SeisComP` and use the FDSN web services for their data set.

 ### Formatting the seismic data archive